How Much Should I Feed My Cat? Cat Feeding Guide For Wet And Dry Cat Food (With Charts and Calculators)

-A cat’s daily Calorie needs is based on your cat’s healthy weight.
+A cat’s daily calorie needs are based on your cat’s healthy weight.
 We put together a simple chart for you to easily work out your cat’s daily calorie needs here.

-This formula is used to calculate how many Calories a cat should consume in a day :
+Use this formula to calculate how many calories a cat should consume in a day:

 70 x (Weight in kg) 0.75 x Lifestyle Factor (0.6-2.5)